mediapills/cloud-custodian/docs/source/gcp/examples/loadbalancer-update-security-policy.rst

 Load Balancer - Set Security Policy
 ====================================

-The example allows to update security policy for appropriate backend services.
+This sample policy updates security policy for backend services that match its filter.

 .. code-block:: yaml